fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * Why is higher-order procedure usually used to create objects with local state?
 What is an alternative?
     * Why message-passing style is fit good for procedures that create objects?
     * What are new modeling approaches that we get with introducing assignments in a language?
-    * Why random-number generator requires to be statefull?
+    * Why random-number generator requires to be stateful?
     * What's the problem of "sameness" that appears with introducing assignments in a language?
     * Why does substitution model of evaluation not fit for objects with a state?
     * What property of languages is meant by "referential transparency"?